chromilo/udacity-aws-scholarship/README.md

 What issues are blocking my progress?

 ---
+Day 15:
+1. Yesterday and the days before that, I finished AWS MLE lesson 5.3.
+Also applied to another scholarship, hope to get into to that as well.
+2. Today I finished all of lesson 5 and starting on lesson 6.
+Updated my Github blog.
+3. Busy catching up with the SUSE CNAA nanodegree and CS 6290 course.
+---
 Day 14:
 1. Yesterday and the days before that, I finished AWS MLE lesson 4.12.
 Also happy to announce I passed my AWS Solutions Architect recertification exam https://www.credly.com/badges/6663730a-07e1-40c5-aa97-e8ec8fabff86/
 ![image](https://user-images.githubusercontent.com/75153964/133868130-aee274bd-86e3-4f23-a42d-6258d7943bc3.png)